What do students expect from their Students’ Union and University with regards to sustainability and tackling the climate emergency?

 - We’ll bring together participating institutions in online events to shape the project and to discuss findings and ideas for action at the conclusion

-The project will commence in late March 2022 and complete by May 2022 so get in touch now to arrange to talk if you’re interested to hear more.
+The project will commence 31st May 2022 and complete by August 2022 so get in touch now to arrange to talk if you’re interested to hear more.